sleijon1/sleijon1.github.io/index.markdown

 title: Home
 ---

-Hello and welcome to my personal blog.
-My name is Simon Leijon.
 Below are some posts I have made on various topics.
-I make these posts for note keeping, knowledge spreading & to showcase some of my interests.
-Hopefully you can find something worthwile down below :arrow_down:
+I make these posts mostly for note keeping, memory reconsolidation, exploration & sharing some of my interests.